ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Replication Manual.md

 Although there may be a slight performance degradation due to transaction synchronization, EAGER mode avoids the replication backlog that can occur in high-transaction environments under LAZY mode.

-Before using EAGER mode replication, please refer to the 'Replication Constraints in EAGER Mode'.
+Before using EAGER mode replication, please refer to the [Replication Constraints in EAGER Mode](#replication-constraints-in-eager-mode).

 #### Replication of Partitioned Tables